 2.2.
 Reception of families

-There are about 70 places in 21 apartments run by Caritas in Louvranges (25 places for women and a maximum 53 for children) and some individual reception initiatives for single women with children, where they get a specifically adapted accompaniment.
+There are 25 places for women and a maximum 53 for children in apartments run by Caritas in Louvranges and some individual reception initiatives for single women with children, where they get a specifically adapted accompaniment.